 We love travelling and we have been doing it for more than a decade.
 Earlier the travel stories used to find a place in the pages of my diary.
-But honestly, starting a travel blog was one of the best decisions we had made almost 5 years back.
+But honestly, starting a travel blog was one of the best decisions we had made almost 6 years back.
 Travel blogging has definitely given us the freedom and opportunity to travel more and also make money online.
+Embarking on a blogging journey is not only an outlet for self-expression but also a potential avenue for growing your savings account.
 We have been often asked about how to start a travel blog and how to manage finances while travelling.
 In this article, we will tell you why should you start a travel blog, how to start a travel blog and also a bit about our travel blogging journey.

 Most importantly, Agni and I will share with you all the mistakes that we had done on this journey.

 Well, there are things we wished we knew before starting a travel blog.
 I am sure, you too will have such questions.
 Infact, if you are here, it means that you are thinking of starting a blog soon.

 Disclaimer: This article includes affiliate links.
 If you purchase through these links, it will incur no extra cost to you but we will get a referral bonus to fund our travels.

 How it all started – Genesis of Tale of 2 Backpackers